apache/drill/_docs/query-data/070-query-sys-tbl.md

 	+----------------------------------------------------------------+---------+-------------------+-------------+----------+--------------+----------------------------------------------------------------------------------+

-The following query selects three of the options related to memory from the old options table:
+The following query selects three of the options related to memory from the pre-1.15 options table:

-**Note:** Notice that the old options table contains _val columns, which have been removed from the options table introduced in Drill 1.15.
+**Note:** Notice that the table contains _val columns, which have been removed from the latest options table (introduced in Drill 1.15).

 	SELECT * FROM options_old WHERE name LIKE '%memory%' LIMIT 3;
 	+----------------------------------------------------------------+----------+-------------------+--------------+----------+-----------+-------------+-----------+------------+